One Day in Medellin Itinerary – What to do in Medellin, Colombia

 Guatape

 Check out the town as well!
-It is a colourful charming town full of history and great ice cream!
+It is a colorful charming town full of history and great ice cream!

 Book the tour here